Sipra Bose: Works

 She started her musical training under Chinmoy Lahiri, and was introduced into the Thumri and Ghazal of the Lucknow gharana under Begum Akhtar.
 She also worked with Naina Devi of the Benaras gharana and Pandit Ravi Shankar.

 Her ghazal renditions, especially her enunciation of Urdu, has been noted by critics.
 She is also remembered in Odisha for singing some memorable Oriya movie songs and duets.

+She was rare traditional compositions talim continued under Naina Devi of the Benaras gharana.

 She enlightened many famous singers like Trisha Parui with her unique singing style.

 Death

 She died from a heart attack in Kolkata on 22 April 2008.
 Her husband is Gobindo Bose, a noted Tabla player.
 They have two sons and one daughter.
 Their son, Somnath Bose is also a tabla player, and their daughter, Shubhangi Bose has worked in the music industry too.
 Their son Shivraj Bose is a business man and is the only sibling with a daughter, Ambika Bose who is pursuing law.